What is the Epilepsy Monitoring Unit?

-The EMU is a specialized inpatient unit designed to evaluate, diagnose and test adult and pediatric patients with seizures.
+The Epilepsy Monitoring Unit (EMU) is a specialized inpatient unit designed to evaluate, diagnose and test adult and pediatric patients with seizures.

 Experienced technologists from the EMU Control Room provide patients with monitoring 24 hours a day and perform neurological testing as events occur.
 Our EEG technologists and nurses are specially trained in recognizing and responding to seizures to maximize your safety.